Period apartment Central London/Zone 1

 Apartment | 1 bedrooms | sleeps 2

-The area host some of the liveliest bars, restaurants, street markets and is a the creative hub of London.
+Perfectly located (Zone 1) close to the City, Shoreditch has easy access to the West End.
+The area hosts some of the liveliest bars, restaurants and street markets; it is the creative hub of London.

 Columbia Road flower market: 2 minutes

 Haggerston Park: 2 minutes